fsantanna/dceu/doc/manual-out.md

 it is automatically reclaimed.
-This is also valid for active [coroutines](#active-values) and [tasks](#active-values), which are attached to the block in which they were created, and are aborted on termination.
+This is also valid for active [coroutines](#active-values) and [tasks](#active-values), which are attached to the block in which they were first assigned, and are aborted on termination.

 A block is not an expression by itself, but it can be turned into one by prefixing it with an explicit `do`: